pragyasen/journaling_companion/DOCUMENTATION.md

 ---

-*This document summarizes the design, tech stack, main challenges, planned improvements, and responsible-AI stance for Luna.
+*This document summarizes the design, tech stack, main challenges, planned improvements and responsible-AI stance for Luna.
 For setup and usage, see [README.md](README.md).*